-Based on the above observation, we avoid the generation of the entire universe R, but rather consider at each iteration the most promising path on the graph.
-The same intuition is behind the $A^$ graph traversal algorithm [23].
-For each example $(x,y) \in G$ , we start the navigation from x.
+Based on the above observation, we avoid the generation of the entire universe R, but rather consider at each iteration the most promising path on the graph as in the A^ graph traversal algorithm [14].
+For each example $(x, y) \in G$, we start the navigation from x.
 We keep a queue of not valid rules, and at each iteration we consider the rule with the minimum marginal weight, which corresponds to paths in the example graphs.
 We expand the rule by following the edges, and we add the new founded rules to the queue of not valid rules.
-Unlike $A^$ , we do not stop when a rule (path) reaches the node y (i.e., becomes valid).
+Unlike A^ , we do not stop when a rule (path) reaches the node y (i.e., becomes valid).
 Whenever a rule becomes valid, we add the rule to the solution and we do not expand it any further.
 The algorithm keeps looking for plausible paths until one of the termination conditions of the greedy cover algorithm is met.

-A crucial point in $A^$ is the definition of the estimation cost.
-To guarantee the solution to be optimal, the estimation must be admissible [23], i.e., the estimated cost must be less than or equal to the actual cost.
+A crucial point in A^ is the definition of the estimation cost.
+To guarantee the solution to be optimal, the estimation must be admissible [14], i.e., the estimated cost must be less than or equal to the actual cost.
 In our setting, given a rule that is not yet valid and needs to be expanded, we define an admissible estimation of the marginal weight.

-Definition 6: Given a rule $r: A_1 \wedge A_2 \cdots A_n \Rightarrow B$ , we say that a rule r' is an expansion of r iff r' has the form $A_1 \wedge A_2 \cdots A_n \wedge A{n+1} \Rightarrow B$ .
+Definition 6: Given a rule $r : A_1 \land A_2 \cdots A_n \Rightarrow B$, we say that a rule r' is an expansion of r iff r' has the form $A_1 \land A_2 \cdots A_n \land A{n+1} \Rightarrow B$.

-In the graph traversal, expanding r means traversing one further edge on the path defined by $r{body}$ .
-To guarantee the optimality condition, the estimated marginal weight for a rule r that is not valid must be less than or equal to the actual weight of any valid rule that is generated by expanding r.
-Given a rule and some expansions of it, we can derive the following.
+In the graph traversal, expanding r means traversing one further edge on the path defined by r{body} .
+To guarantee the optimality condition, the estimated marginal weight for a rule r that is not valid must be less than or equal to the actual Algorithm 1: RUDIK Rule Discovery.